apalkowski/vaxcollapse/README.md

 You may produce and use multiple results files per one proteins set, each for a different supported MHC class I allele.

-To read detailed description of the method, terms of use, and access a standalone version, please refer to the [NetMHCpan server website](https://services.healthtech.dtu.dk/services/NetMHCpan-4.1).

 #### NetMHCIIpan

 Prediction of pan-specific binding of peptides to MHC class II alleles.

+To read detailed description of the tool, its terms of use, and access online or standalone versions, please refer to the [NetMHCIIpan server website](https://services.healthtech.dtu.dk/services/NetMHCIIpan-4.0).

-Use the standalone version, as the online server may produce different results format.
+For VaxCollapse use the standalone version, as the online server may produce different results format.
 Produce one results file per one allele and one peptide length.
 VaxCollapse supports only whole-protein-based input.

 An example command to produce inference results should look like the following: